 The first category of matrices is consists in the Collaboration-Role matrix, the Component-Role matrix, the Is-Responsible-for matrix, and the Stored-Global-Behavior matrix.

-Collaboration-Role Matrix
+Collaboration-Role Table

 This matrix holds the roles and collaborations relationships as described in the global requirement specification.
 As required by the derivation algorithm, for each collaboration we need to know the type of its associated roles.
 A role could be a starting, a participating or a terminating role within a given collaboration.
 As shown in Table 5.1, Role1 is a starting role and participating role for collaboration1 while Rolen is a participating role in Collaboration1 and participating and terminating role in Collaborationn.
+We can observe that some configuration could not be possible such as (1,0,0), (0,1,0), (1,1,0).
+This is due to the fact that a starting role or a terminating role of a collaboration is also a participating role.
+However, a role could be a participating role within a collaboration without being neither a strating role nor a terminating role.